Energiz3r/tanglebox-server/README.md

 If using SSL (https) and stuck on 'connecting', check it's enabled in settings.json.

-For installation errors related to 'wheel build failed' or a .h file missing for sentencepiece, make sure to follow the VS2019 installation instructions above.
-The Win10 SDK is required for wheel builds on Windows 10.
-It's a shitty experience.
-If anyone knows how I can avoid this repo requiring it please tell me.
+If you're on a 32-bit version of windows, or for whatever reason you see errors related to 'wheel build failed' or a .h file missing for sentencepiece, that means the included transformers .whl doesn't work for you, and you'll need to install VS2019 or an equivalent c++ compiler.
+See below.

-I've not tested this on Linux or Mac, nor have I used it inside a venv.
+I've not tested this repo on Linux or Mac, nor have I used it inside a venv.
 It works great in conda so I recommend that.
 Raise an issue if it doesn't work for you.

 Double check you are using the right models with the right devices.
 For CUDA you should have pytorch_model .bin or .pth files, you can't run ggml quantized models on GPU.
 I've found I need 16GB of VRAM to run the vicuna-7b model on CUDA.
-EDIT: vicuna-13b-v11 now fits in 16GB VRAM
+Using 8bit compression means vicuna-13b-v11 now fits in 16GB VRAM, and 7b 1.1 in under 8GB

+## Model links

 - CUDA, fast: https://huggingface.co/eachadea/vicuna-7b-1.1
 - GGML, cpu: https://huggingface.co/eachadea/ggml-vicuna-7b-1.1

+## Windows VS2019 install

+Grab the Visual Studio Build Tools 2019 installer.

+- select "Desktop development with C++" under the main Workloads area

+On the right hand side, the following optional modules should be selected:

+- MSVC - VS 2019 C++ x64/x86 build tools (latest)
+- Windows 10 SDK
+- C++ CMake tools for Windows
+- Testing tools core features - Build Tools
+- C++ AddressSanitizer

+Reboot

 ## Thanks